Space conversation questions.

 If you enjoyed the space conversation questions, here are some related activities you may also want to use –

-There is a space vocabulary worksheet to go along with this exercise and help students with space vocabulary.
+There is a space vocabulary worksheet to go along with this exercise and help students learn new space words.

 Another great craft activity for this subject is to make a solar system mobile.
 This is a simple paper craft activity and not many things are required to complete it.